open-telemetry/opentelemetry-java-instrumentation/instrumentation/jmx-metrics/javaagent/README.md

       task-closed-total:
 ```
 Because we declared metric prefix (here `my.kafka.streams.`) and did not specify actual metric names, the metric names will be generated automatically, by appending the corresponding MBean attribute name to the prefix.
 Thus, the above definitions will create several metrics, named `my.kafka.streams.commit-latency-avg`, `my.kafka.streams.commit-latency-max`, and so on.
-For the first configuration rule, the default unit has been changed to `ms`, which remains in effect for all attribute mappings listed within the rule, unless they define their own unit.
+For the first configuration rule, the default unit has been changed to `ms`, which remains in effect for all MBean attribute mappings listed within the rule, unless they define their own unit.
 Similarly, the second configuration rule defines the unit as `/s`, valid for all the rates reported.

 The metric descriptions will remain undefined, unless they are provided by the queried MBeans.